-llvm-profdata merge -output=<profdata\file>.profdata <file>.profraw llvm-profdata merge -output=<outfile>.profdata <filename1> [<filename2> ...] - Passing in all the .profraw files in a directory:
+llvm-profdata merge -output=<filename>.profdata <filename>.profraw llvm-profdata merge -output=<filename>.profdata <filename1>.profraw [<filename2>.profraw ...]

-Where you only have one .profraw file, no files are combined, however, you must still run the merge command to convert the file format.
+Where you only have one .profraw file, no files are combined, however, you must still run the merge command to convert the file format to .profdata.

-- If you have multiple .profraw files, you can combine and convert them into a single profile data file, .profdata, by either: - Passing each .profraw file in separately:
+- If you have multiple .profraw files, you can combine and convert them into a single .profdata profile data file.
+Navigate to the directory where your .profraw file (or files) is and either: - Pass each .profraw file in separately: